Kapuas Hulu Regency: Administrative districts

 At the time of the 2010 Census, the regency was divided into 25 administrative districts (kecamatan).
 However this has since been reduced to 23 by the amalgamation of the former Danau Sentarum District into Selimbau District, and the amalgamation of the former Hulu Kapuas District into Putussibau Selatan District.
 The regency seat, Putussibau, consists of the urban parts of two districts, which are North Putussibau and South Putussibau; both form the first and second most populous districts in the regency.
 Due to regency seat not having clear official boundaries, the estimated population of the town could be as high as 50,000 people depending on where the speculative border is drawn; but both districts include extensive rural regions.
-Below is a list of the districts with their areas and their populations according the 2010 and 2020 Censuses, as well as the official estimates as at mid 2021.
-The table also includes the locations of the district administrative centres and the number of administrative villages (rural desa and urban kelurahan) in each district.
+Below is a list of the districts with their areas and their populations according the 2010 and 2020 Censuses, as well as the official estimates as at mid 2024.
+The table also includes the locations of the district administrative centres, the number of administrative villages in each district (totaling 278 rural villages (desa) and 4 urban subdistricts (kelurahan), and its post code.

-Notes: (a) including 5,880 in the former Hulu Kapuas District. (b) including 3,868 in the former Danau Sentarum District.
+Notes: (a) including 5,880 in the former Hulu Kapuas District. (b) including two kelurahan - Kedamin Hilir and Kedamin Hulu. (c) including 3,868 in the former Danau Sentarum District. (d) including two kelurahan - Putussibau Kota (town) and Hilir Kantor.